The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Ditta Artigianale is Florence’s most famous coffee roaster and easily one of the best cafes in the city.
 With multiple locations, each has its own vibe:

--Via dello Sprone: tucked away in the Oltrarno, ideal for slow mornings.
+-Via dello Sprone: tucked away in Oltrarno, ideal for slow mornings.
+For study abroad students, this is a place that’s used to people staying for longer study sessions.

--Via Carducci: modern and spacious, great for brunch or afternoon study sessions.
+-Via Carducci: In Sant’Ambrogio, modern and spacious, great for brunch or afternoon study sessions.
+This location has a slightly larger food menu and is great for aperitivo.

 They serve excellent espresso, drip, and a full food menu.
-I personally love their caesar salad (definitely not what I would call a caesar salad, but still so good) and their seasonal brunch toasts are a lot of my friends’ go-to.
+I love their Caesar salad (definitely not a traditional Caesar salad, but so so good.)
+Their seasonal brunch toasts are a lot of my friends’ go-to.
 The vibe is more modern, making it a favorite among locals, travelers, and students alike.
+If you’re studying abroad and planning to work from cafes often, having the right bag and tech makes a huge difference, which I cover in my Study Abroad Packing Essentials Guide.

-Study/Work Friendly: I only recommend working at the Sant Ambrosio location, it’s much larger than the others.
-They sometimes restrict laptop use at busy times so I’d suggest going in the morning
+Study/Work Friendly: I recommend working at the Via dello Sprone location (Oltrarno), it’s much larger than the others.
+You can also work at the Via Carducci Location (Sant’Ambrogio.)
+They sometimes restrict laptop use at busy times to certain area, so I’d suggest going in the morning.

 *2. Rivarno Café